Amid crisis, healing

 Marbelis learned about Operation Smile Colombia and the possibility of receiving free cleft surgery from the woman who managed a food hall in the camp.

 “She asked me for his documents, and I gave them to her right away,” Marbelis says.
 “I was glad and filled with enthusiasm.
 She was supporting me, and as she moved forward, so did I.”

 Soon after her arrival, Marbelis began working as a cleaner for a man in Uribia.
 After he learned that Pedro was living with a cleft condition, he contacted Aristides Ortiz, a public health coordinator for Uribia’s health department.

 Ortiz then connected with Operation Smile Colombia.
 They confirmed that Pedro was the same boy living in the April Third camp that they identified through the food hall manager’s outreach.
-Though they missed the 2018 Riohacha medical mission by two months, he was scheduled to attend the following mission in August 2019.
+Though they missed the 2018 Riohacha medical programme by two months, he was scheduled to attend the following surgical programme in August 2019.